rancher/rancher.github.io/rancher/installing-rancher/installing-server/index.md

 Within the file, edit the `#export http_proxy="http://127.0.0.1:3128/"` to have it point to your proxy.
 Save your changes and then restart docker.
 Restarting Docker is different on every OS.

+> **Note:** If running Docker with systemd, please follow Docker's [instructions](https://docs.docker.com/articles/systemd/#http-proxy) on how to configure the HTTP proxy.

 After you've configured the proxy in your Docker daemon, just run your Rancher server command.

 In order to add hosts to Rancher behind a proxy, please read about [adding custom hosts behind a proxy]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts/custom/#hosts-behind-a-proxy).